apple/ccs-calendarserver/doc/Admin/MultiServerDeployment.rst

 Database Setup and Schema Management
 ------------------------------------

 Whenever DBType is set, Calendar Server is not responsible for the lifecycle of the database, nor is it responsible for the setup and schema population - these tasks are now the responsibility of the administrator.
-Once caldavd.plist is configured for your database, use the `calendarserver_bootstrap_database <https://trac.calendarserver.org/browser/CalendarServer/trunk/bin/calendarserver_bootstrap_database>`_ `tool <https://trac.calendarserver.org/browser/CalendarServer/trunk/calendarserver/tools/bootstrapdatabase.py>`_ to populate calendar server `schema <https://trac.calendarserver.org/browser/CalendarServer/trunk/txdav/common/datastore/sql_schema>`_ in your database.
 Starting and stopping the database should be accomplished using native tools (e.g. pg_ctl).
 The database should be started before Calendar Server, and stopped after Calendar Server.

 It is critically important that your database server keeps updated statistics about your database, which allows the database query planner to select appropriate performance optimizations.
 Refer to your database server documentation for details.